The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

 \subsection{Order of events}

-We abstract the DEX as run by validators running an of-ABC protocol.
-Arbitrageurs, investors, and traders submit transactions by sending messages to one or more validators.
-Validators then broadcast received messages to each other.
-In the following stochastic trading game $\mathsf{T}$, we capture the arrival of the three types of players and the validators' ordering and executing transactions.
-Step \circno{c} ensures $\kappa$-differential order fairness.
+We abstract the DEX as run by validators maintaining a secure blockchain.
+Arbitrageurs, investors, and traders submit transactions by sending messages to one or more validators, who then broadcast received messages to each other.
+In the following stochastic trading game $\mathcal{G}$, we capture the arrival of the three types of players and how the validators order and execute the transactions.